DorisWarren/Daisy_Long_Legs/README.md

 Going to attempt building eCommerce site making API calls useing react

 Just created new app under daisy long legs - used yarn to build environment

+add yarn react-stripe-elements library that is responsible for communicating with stripe